johnbachman/famplex/README.md

    similar program.

-When you're done, run `tox` to verify the integrity of the updates you've made and to generate new exports of the HGNC identifier map, OBO, and a BEL namespace.
+When you're done, run `tox` to verify the integrity of the updates you've made and to generate new exports.